The-three-lords/iday_csv_templates/README.md

 - **id:** This is the technical identificator of the user inside the application.

   - Starting at **10000** all users shoud have a correlative incremental number.
-  - Starting at **1000000** for responsables, all responsables shoud have a correlative incremental number.
+  - Starting at **1000000** for facilitators/responsables, all facilitators/responsables shoud have a correlative incremental number.

 - **grupo_id**: This column is the connection between groups and users.
 Here you have to put the identificator of the group which user belongs.
-  > 🛑 All responsable user have to be connected with group 10000
+  > 🛑 All facilitator/responsable user have to be connected with group 10000
 - **email**: The email of the user
 - **first_name**: The first name of the user
 - **sur_name**: The sur name of the user